Diplomatic Model

 Visuals Catalogs

 As for hints, these can be text (not belonging to the text being transformed), freely sized and positioned like added text, or more often pure geometrical elements, like lines and shapes.
-So, their appearance is totally unpredictable, as in theory everything could be drawn on a sheet.
+So, their appearance is totally unpredictable, as everything could be drawn on a sheet.
 This is why in the original approach the diplomatic metadata of an operation includes an SVG code fragment, which represents the visual appearance of its hint.

 So, we could never be able to predict all the shapes of all the hints found on a sheet, especially when crossing project borders (which is implied by the generic vocation of this system).
 This implies that our model must be open and capable of representing any drawings.